jdo57/CS-4780-Competition/README.md

 # CS-4780-Spring-2024-Kaggle-Competition
 Submission for the CS 4780:  Intro to Machine Learning course during the Spring 2024 semester.
-This course has transition to be now known as CS 3780.
+This course has transitioned to be now known as CS 3780.

 This version of the course and competition were offered through Professors Killian Weinberger and Karthik Sridharan.
 After learning about a various number of machine learning algorithms/models it was time to put our knowledge to the test with this competition.